j-duan/4Dsegment/README.md

 * [model](model) : contains a tensorflow model pre-trained on ~400 manual annotations on PH patients
 * [data](data) : data download address, which contains three real PH raw data (4D nifti) on which functions from the `code` directory can be run.
 You should download the data and place them into this folder.

 To run the code in the [code](code) directory, we provide a [Docker](https://www.docker.com) image with all the necessary dependencies pre-compiled.
-So you do not need to worry about installing or pre-compiling correct versions of dependencies, which sometimes can be a very daunting process.
-Morever, with Docker you will have no problem to run the code under different systems, such as Linux, MacOS, and Windows.
-Below are usage instructions:

 ## 1. Installation/Usage Guide for Docker Image
 A Docker image is available on dockerhub https://hub.docker.com/r/jinmingduan/segmentationcoregistration.
 This image contains a base Ubuntu linux operating system image set up with all the libraries required to run the code (e.g. *Tensorflow*, *nibabel*, *opencv*, etc.).
 The image also contains pre-compiled IRTK (https://github.com/BioMedIA/IRTK) and MIRTK (https://github.com/BioMedIA/MIRTK) for image registration, as well as external data on which the code can be run.

+### Download the repo
+Click the download button, unzip to your desktop and name the top-level folder `4Dsegment`.
+Go to /data and download the sample images from the URL in the text file.

 ### Install Docker
-Running our 4D*segment* Docker image requires installation of the Docker software, instructions are available at https://docs.docker.com/install/
+For Windows 10 Pro first install [Docker](https://www.docker.com/docker-windows).
+Windows 10 Home users will require [Docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).

+Ensure you have the C drive selected as a [shared drive](https://docs.docker.com/docker-for-windows/) in Docker settings (or in VirtualBox on W10 Home).

+To visualise the segmentations download [ITKsnap](http://www.itksnap.org/pmwiki/pmwiki.php).

 ### Download 4D*segment* Docker image
-Once the Docker software has been installed, our 4D*segment* Docker image can be pulled from the Docker hub using the following command:
+In W10 open _PowerShell_ from the Windows search box (`Win` + `X` then `I`), in macOS navigate Finder > Applications > Utilities > Terminal, or in Linux any terminal can be used.
+Then download the pre-compiled image:

     docker pull jinmingduan/segmentationcoregistration:latest

-Once the image download is complete, open up a command-line terminal.
-On Windows operating systems, this would be the *Command Prompt* (cmd.exe), accessible by opening the [Run Command utility](https://en.wikipedia.org/wiki/Run_command) using the shortcut key `Win`+`R` and then typing `cmd`.
-On Mac OS, the terminal is accessible via (Finder > Applications > Utilities > Terminal).
-On Linux systems, any terminal can be used.
-Once a terminal is open, running the following command:

     docker images

 should show `jinmingduan/segmentationcoregistration` on the list of images on your local system

 ### Run 4D*segment* Docker image

+Note the path to the folder on your desktop eg /c/Users/home/Desktop/4Dsegment/ and substitute <folder-path> within this command:

-    docker run -it --rm -v /Users/jinmingduan/Desktop/4Dsegment/data/:/data -v /Users/jinmingduan/Desktop/4Dsegment/code/:/code -v /Users/jinmingduan/Desktop/4Dsegment/model/:/model jinmingduan/segmentationmeshmotion /bin/bash
+    docker run -it --rm -v <folder-path>/data/:/data -v <folder-path>/code/:/code -v <folder-path>/model/:/model jinmingduan/segmentationmeshmotion /bin/bash

 launches an interactive linux shell terminal that gives users access to the image's internal file system.
 Note /Users/jinmingduan/Desktop/4Dsegment is where the downloaded github repository is unzipped.
 In addition, the command passes the [code](code), [model](model) and [data](data) into the docker container such that the code can be run within the container